 - If creating a materialized view or accessing the data directly are acceptable alternatives to creating a snapshot, change the data source option.

 Hover over the analyzer message.
 Click the Options button that appears and click Show Data Source Option.
 Under Data Source, click Create a materialized view or access data directly.
 With the Access data directly option, the service will reference the data stored in the database.
-To learn more about the data source options, see Configure a map image layer.
+To learn more about the data source options, see Configure a web feature layer and Configure a map image layer.

-- If your map contains other query layers that support creating a snapshot, share the supported and unsupported layers as separate map image layers.
+- If your map contains other query layers that support creating a snapshot, share the supported and unsupported layers as separate web feature layers and map image layers.

 Select the layers in the Contents pane.
 Right-click any selected layer, point to Sharing, and click Share As Web Layer .

-Share one map image layer with a snapshot and the other with the option to create a materialized view or access data directly.
+Share one web feature layer or map image layer with a snapshot and the other with the option to create a materialized view or access data directly.

 - If the query layer is not needed, remove it from the map.